The Knight in the Panther's Skin: Search for Nestan-Darejan

 Avtandil then leaves Tariel to go to the kingdom of Phridon, where he does not hear anything new about Nestan.
 Continuing his quest, he arrives in the city of Gulansharo.
 He meets Patman, the wife of the chief Usen, who falls in love with him.
 Avtandil, sensing she knows the fate of Nestan, succumbs to Patman's seduction.
-She tells him she has been keeping Nestan at her place and, as Nestan was promised to the king's son, she helped her escape, but in her flight Nestan was abducted by Kaji the demon king.
+She tells him she has been keeping Nestan at her place and, as Nestan was promised to the king's son, Patman helped her escape, but in her flight Nestan was abducted by Kaji the demon king.
 Avtandil then returns home to Phridon and to the cave of Tariel and later all three friends decide to go to the country of Kaji with an army of three hundred men to find and deliver Nestan.
 When she is released, all return to Arabia, where King Rostevan forgives Avtandil his flight and breaking the king's order.
 They all celebrate the marriage of the latter with the king's only daughter, Tinatin.
 They then leave for India where Tariel marries his love Nestan.
 Phridon also returns to his homeland and the three friends reign happily with prosperity and generosity in their own respective realms.